epam/ai-dial-bing-grounding/README.md

 | DIAL_SDK_LOG                       | No       | Log level for DIAL SDK.
 Use DEBUG for dev purposes and INFO in prod. | DEBUG, INFO, WARNING, ERROR, CRITICAL | INFO          |
 | WEB_CONCURRENCY                    | No       | Number of workers for the server.                                    | Integer                               | 2             |

-For development: copy `.env.example` to `.env` and customize it for your environment.
+> ℹ️ For development: copy `.env.example` to `.env` and customize it for your environment.

 ## DIAL Application Configuration